Chichester: Medieval to Victorian period

 At Christmas 1642 during the First English Civil War, the city was besieged and St Pancras church was destroyed by gunfire.

 A military presence was established in the city in 1795 with the construction of a depot on land where the Hawkhurst Gang had been hanged.
 It was named the Roussillon Barracks in 1958.

-The military presence had ceased by 2014 and the site was being developed for housing.
+The military presence had mostly ceased by 2014 and the site was being developed for housing. with the former Guardroom known as The Keep playing host to a detachment of the Army Cadet Force.

 At the beginning of the 19th-century, Chichester's livestock market was recorded as the second largest in the country.

 World War II to present

 Chichester was bombed by the Luftwaffe during World War II, but fared relatively well compared to larger English cities.
-On 11 May 1944, a United States Air Force B-24 Liberator Bomber crashed in the city, killing three, injuring 38, and damaging hundreds of local buildings.
+On 11 May 1944, a United States Army Air Forces Consolidated B-24 Liberator crashed in the city, killing three, injuring 38, and damaging hundreds of local buildings.

+A new West Sussex county library was built in Tower Street in 1967, designed by county architect FR Steele.
+This was listed at Grade II in 2015.

 In December 1993 and January 1994, Chichester was affected by the 1993–94 West Sussex floods.

 On 21 November 2017, the Chichester District Council adopted a 'Southern Gateway' plan to redevelop an area from the law courts to the canal basin, including the two railway level crossings.

 Governance

+Chichester City Council

 Historically, Chichester was a city and liberty, thereby largely self-governing.
 Although it has retained its city status, in 1888 it became a municipal borough, transferring some powers to West Sussex administrative county.
 In 1974 the municipal borough became part of the much larger Chichester District.
-There is a city council but it only has the powers of a parish council; control of services is largely in the hands of Chichester District Council and West Sussex County Council.
+The City Council was retained but it only has the powers of a parish council; control of services is largely in the hands of Chichester District Council and West Sussex County Council.

-The City Council consists of twenty elected members serving four wards of the city – North, South, East, and West.

-The Council House on North Street dates from 1731; prior to this the City Corporation had met in Chichester Guildhall.
+The City Council meets in the Council House on North Street, which dates from 1731.
+Prior to this the City Council, and its predecessor the City Corporation, had met in Chichester Guildhall.
 In addition to its own council offices, those of the Chichester District and the West Sussex County Council are located in the city.

+The City Council consists of eighteen elected members serving five wards of the city – North, South, East, West, and Central.
+Elections to the City Council last took place on Thursday 5 May 2023.
+The current makeup of the City Council is shown below – those marked * are also Chichester District Councillors.